MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/whitepaper-powerbi-security.md

 This section outlines advanced security features in Power BI.
 Some of the features have specific licensing requirements.
 See the sections below for details.

-### Service Tags
+### Service tags

 A service tag represents a group of IP address prefixes from a given Azure service.
 It helps minimize the complexity of frequent updates to network security rules.
 Customers can use service tags to define network access controls on [Network Security Groups](/azure/virtual-network/security-overview#security-rules) or [Azure Firewall](/azure/firewall/service-tags).
 Customers can use service tags in place of specific IP addresses when creating security rules.
 By specifying the service tag name (e.g., PowerBI) in the appropriate source or destination (for APIs) field of a rule, customers can allow or deny the traffic for the corresponding service.
 Microsoft manages the address prefixes encompassed by the service tag and automatically updates the service tag as addresses change.

-### Private links integration
+### Private Link integration

-Azure networking provides the Azure Private Links feature that enables Power BI to provide secure access via Azure Networking Private endpoints.
-With Azure Private Links and Private Endpoints, data traffic is sent privately using Microsoft's backbone network infrastructure, and thus the data doesn't traverse the Internet.
+Azure networking provides the Azure Private Link feature that enables Power BI to provide secure access via Azure Networking private endpoints.
+With Azure Private Link and private endpoints, data traffic is sent privately using Microsoft's backbone network infrastructure, and thus the data doesn't traverse the Internet.

-Private links ensure that Power BI users use the Microsoft private network backbone when going to resources in the Power BI service.
+Private Link ensures that Power BI users use the Microsoft private network backbone when going to resources in the Power BI service.

-Using Private Links with Power BI provides the following benefits:
+Using Private Link with Power BI provides the following benefits:
-* Private Links ensure that traffic will flow over the Azure backbone to a private endpoint for Azure cloud-based resources.
+* Private Link ensures that traffic will flow over the Azure backbone to a private endpoint for Azure cloud-based resources.
 * Network traffic isolation from non-Azure-based infrastructure, such as on-premises access, would require customers to have ExpressRoute or a Virtual Private Network (VPN) configured.

-See [Private Links for Power BI](../admin/service-security-private-links.md) for additional information.
+See [Private links for accessing Power BI](../admin/service-security-private-links.md) for additional information.

 ### VNet Connectivity (Preview - Coming Soon)

-While the private links integration feature provides secure inbound connections to Power BI, the VNet connectivity feature enables secure outbound connectivity from Power BI to data sources within a VNet.
+While the Private Link integration feature provides secure inbound connections to Power BI, the VNet connectivity feature enables secure outbound connectivity from Power BI to data sources within a VNet.

 VNet gateways (Microsoft-managed) will eliminate the overhead of installing and monitoring on-premises data gateways for connecting to data sources associated with a VNet.
-They will however, still follow the familiar process of managing security and data sources, as with an on-premises data gateway.
+They will, however, still follow the familiar process of managing security and data sources, as with an on-premises data gateway.

 The following is an overview of what happens when you interact with a Power BI report that is connected to a data source within a VNet using VNet gateways:

-1. The Power BI cloud service (or one of the other supported cloud services) kicks off a query and sends the query, data source details, and credentials to the Power platform VNet service (PP VNet).
+1. The Power BI cloud service (or one of the other supported cloud services) kicks off a query and sends the query, data source details, and credentials to the Power Platform VNet service (PP VNet).

 1. The PP VNet service then securely injects a container running a VNet gateway into the subnet.
 This container can now connect to data services accessible from within this subnet.